georgexyz19/inkscapetutorial.org/content/posts/extension3_how_extensions_work.md

 ## Python ArgParse Module

 From the above discussion, we should have a basic idea how Inkscape extensions work.
-When we launch Inkcape, it will check files under the user extension and system extension directories, and create menu items under the `Extensions` top level menu.
+When we launch Inkcape, it will check files under user extension and system extension directories, and create menu items under the `Extensions` top level menu.